MLNLP-World/AI-Paper-Collector/README.md

 ### Boolean Query Rules:
 For boolean search, you can use the standard boolean expressions with [AND, OR, NOT] and brackets.
 For example, you can write your queries like:

-1. language AND generation AND (pre-training OR pretraining)
+1. language AND generation AND (pre-train OR pretrain)
 2. (dialogue OR dialog) AND generation AND NOT (response AND selection)
 3. toxic AND (dialogue OR conversation OR dialog)

+Note that when you want to search for a phrase (e.g. contrastive learning), you should type `contrastive AND learning` instead of leaving blank between the words like `contrastive learning`.

 The boolean query allows you to search exactly the key-words that you are interested in.
 Besides, it also helps to include the near-synonyms (like dialog, dialogue and conversation) and exclude the words that you are not interested in (like the second example).